Personal View All

 Often, they prove that they already know sensitive information about you.
 The message may even display the website or phone number of the organization the scammer claims to represent.

-To keep yourself and your accounts safe, don’t click on any links and delete the text.
-If the scammer called you, don’t give them any personal information.
+To keep yourself and your accounts safe, don’t click links to login pages or pages that request personal information, like your account numbers or social security number.
+If the scammer calls you, don’t give them any personal information.

 How to spot phishing and smishing attacks